Photonico/Linux_Customization/README.md

 # Linux_Customization

-My Linux Custionization.
+This repository is a Linux custionization note.
 My major experience  is ArchLinux with KDE Plasma desktop.

+Thanks for your wathching,
+Lu